Raagavarshenee/19AI304-Fundamentals-of-C-Programming-2025-Odd-M6/README.md

 ## 12. Implementation of programs using structure and union.
 ## 13. Implementation of programs for different storage classes.
 # Ex.No:26
-  Develop a C program using static storage class in function with parameter and without return to display the incremental float values as indicated in the following output.
+ develop a C program using the static storage class in a function with a parameter and without a return value to display the required output.
 | Input | Output                                       |
 |-------|----------------------------------------------|
 | 1     | 101.25&nbsp;&nbsp;201.50&nbsp;&nbsp;301.75&nbsp;&nbsp;402.00&nbsp;&nbsp;502.75 |